 I am a big fan of chicken wings as they are delicious.
 By cooking them this way you get soft moist chicken meat, covered with a crisp breadcrumb on the outside.

 It is great for parties as you can prepare them up to a day in advance, then cook when needed.
-If you are going to make them in advance I suggest using fresh breadcrumbs as they would refrigerate well.
-I would not put the panko breadcrumbs in the refrigerator as I feel they would soften and loose their crispiness.

 The herbs I would add for an adult party, most kids I find prefer it without the herbs.
 You could also add some grated lemon rind to the breadcrumbs also for extra flavour.